annabelsandford/em4_mem_patch/README.md

 Be aware that the EM4 Mem Patcher automatically creates a backup of your Emergency 4 executable file within the same folder, named "ba4".
 **However**, it is strongly advised that users independently create their own backups of the em4.exe as well.
 This ensures that you have an additional safeguard and a secure restore point in the event of any unexpected issues that may arise during the patching process.

+## Troubleshooting

+- **The game crashes**: Check both em4.exe and Em4Deluxe.exe, as both are modified by the tool.
+Try starting the game with both executables.
+If that doesn't work, start the game with both as administrator and enable Windows XP SP3 compatibility mode.
+If it still doesn't work, please contact the developer for further assistance.

+- **"LC_API.dll is missing" error**: This error means that the game cannot access the DLL.
+The DLL file should be located in the base folder of the game.
+If it's already there and you still get the error, try starting the game as an administrator.
+If the DLL is not present, you can download it from here and place it in the base folder of the game.

 ## Contributing

 Contributions to EM4 Mem Patcher are welcome!
 If you encounter any bugs, have suggestions, or would like to contribute to the project, please open an issue or submit a pull request.
 For major changes, it is recommended to discuss them first in an issue to ensure they align with the project's goals.